When To Use a Primer or Undercoat

 Primer

 Primers help in providing a uniform surface for the paint to adhere to.
-In the case of choosing between an undercoat or primer, primers should always be used when changing from dark to light colours or when transitioning from a glossy base coat.
-Primers typically bond best to matt or low-gloss surfaces, and each primer is formulated to the specific requirements of that surface.
+In the case of choosing between an undercoat or primer, undercoats should generally be used when changing from dark to light colours and primers when transitioning from a glossy base coat to a more matt finish for example.Â

-Whatever your painting project the use of primers and undercoats only serve to enhance the completed look.
-Not only will your paint last longer, but you also won’t have to worry about chipping, peeling or discolouration.
-Opting for a primer is a fail-safe way to achieve the perfect finish.
+Whatever your painting project the use of primers and undercoats only serves to enhance the completed look.
+Not only will your paint last longer, but you also won’t have to worry about chipping, peeling or discolouration.Â

 Shop from our extensive range of primers and undercoats from the biggest and best trade paint brands today.